burntraisin/burntraisin-site/content/blog/2024-11-28-kyocera-902kc/index.md

 ### GPS

-The GPS with this phone is a hit-or-miss, but I bet it's perfectly functional in Japan.
-As for daily use, I always keep the 902KC with me for texting and calling because my ringer is almost always on.
-Because I need GPS for driving (and for some school chats as I now have two numbers), I keep my smartphone with me so that I can use Apple CarPlay.
+I installed [Organic Maps](https://organicmaps.app/) through F-Droid and it works!
+To enable GPS, go into `Settings > More Settings > Location` and enable `Location`.
+Make sure `Mode` is on `High accuracy` and that `Wi-Fi scanning` and `Bluetooth scanning` are enabled under `Scanning`.
+Indoors, the GPS doesn't really work but it does outside.
+Unfortunately, I couldn't get the voice instructions to work either.
+Depending on where I'm going (and if it's to an unfamiliar area), I keep my smartphone with me so that I can use Apple CarPlay.

 But I've been thinking about the Kyocera A202KC.
 It has Android 10 and I wonder if Android Auto would work.
-If it does, I can ditch my smartphone entirely.

-For now, the next move is to try [Organic Maps](https://organicmaps.app/) and see how that fares with my 902KC.

 ### Bluetooth & Music

 Bluetooth works with the AirPods Pros (2nd Gen) and it pairs nicely.
 I'm sure wired headphones or earbuds would also work so long as they are USB-C. My friend Gene ([@spicydorite](https://www.instagram.com/spicydorite/)) told me that [this analog dongle](https://www.amazon.com/dp/B01N0ZYNV8?ref=cm_sw_r_cp_ud_dp_YK7RT9X0HCKJ1DKC93VP_1&ref_=cm_sw_r_cp_ud_dp_YK7RT9X0HCKJ1DKC93VP_1&social_share=cm_sw_r_cp_ud_dp_YK7RT9X0HCKJ1DKC93VP_1&peakEvent=2&dealEvent=0&skipTwisterOG=1) works with the phone!
 He has a Kyocera 903KC, which is very similar to the 902KC, and confirmed it works.
-I use Spotify Lite and download the playlists I want when I'm on the go.
-Update: I ordered the dongle and it works!
+I use Spotify Lite and download the playlists I want when I'm on the go. **Update:** I ordered the dongle and it works!

-As for the drive, bluetooth pairs with the Mazda3 (2016) and the CX-30 (2024).
-The media controls also work in both cars!
-I tried pairing the phone with my friend's Audi S5 (2024) but it failed.
+As for the drive, bluetooth pairs with the Mazda3 (2016), the CX-30 (2024), and the Audi S5 (2024).
+The media controls also work in all cars. (*The list is in progress as people let me pair their cars with my phone, lol.*)

 ### Tips